 Research showing how young children learn and develop highlights that infants and toddlers learn through observing and interacting with familiar adults during familiar daily routines (Shonkoff & Phillips, 2002 &2009).
 These findings identify family members and other regular caregivers as the primary teachers and interventionists for children (McWilliam, 2015).
-The reauthorization of the IDEA Part C in 1997 acknowledged these findings, and strengthened the role of families, and of services in the natural environment by shifting from a clinical child-based intervention approach to a caregiver-mediated intervention model (IDEA, 2004; McWilliam, 2015).
+The reauthorization of the IDEA Part C in 1997 acknowledged these findings, and strengthened the role of families and of services in the natural environment by shifting from a clinical child-based intervention approach to a caregiver-mediated intervention model.
+This means the intervention services would be provided in the child's natural environment such as the family home, babysitter's or daycare (IDEA, 2004; McWilliam, 2015).
 Therefore, it is the responsibility of the early intervention practitioner to understand how to teach, consult with, and coach families and caregivers on how to support their child's development during their daily routines and in typical settings (Knowles, 2015; McWilliam, 2015; Ziviani, Darlington, Feeney, Rodger, & Watter, 2013).

 Strong and trusting relationships between early intervention professionals and family members and other caregivers is a predictor of effective interventions (Askew, Krehbiel, & Alta Mira Specialized Family Services, 1990).
-Collaboration with families and caregivers can help in developing meaningful outcomes that can be implemented by families and caregivers between intervention appointments.
+As discussed in Section II, collaboration with families and caregivers can help in developing meaningful outcomes that can be implemented between intervention appointments to produce positive results for the child and family.
 The IFSP outcomes will be more valuable and useful to the family because they reflect their concerns which incorporate their strengths, resources, and priorities.
-The practitioner also needs to work to establish rapport which includes understanding the family's challenges and hopes for their child from their point of view, to identify and support family's and caregiver's strengths, and to understand and value their personal priorities for their child (Askew et al., 1990, Lynch & Hanson, 2011).

-Practitioners must be able to adjust their interactions and approach to the needs, preferences, and culture of the individual families they serve.
+The practitioner also needs to work to establish rapport which includes understanding the family's challenges and hopes for their child from their point of view, to identify and support family's and caregiver's strengths, and to understand and value their personal priorities for their child (Askew et al., 1990; Lynch & Hanson, 2011).
+Throughout this collaboration, practitioners must be able to adjust their interactions and approach to the needs, preferences, and culture of the individual families they serve.
 Although they need to be authentic with their own style of interaction and service provision, to some extent, practitioners may need to adjust their style to support a "goodness of fit" with each family.